dippedincode/CV/README.md

 I completed an undergraduate degree course in Engineering at Cambridge University and followed that with an MSc in Distributed Systems at the University of Kent.
 Since then I have worked in several web product roles for global companies and consumer brands.
 One of my product roles was at an online gambling operator in which I was responsible for delivering new products and features, optimising customer journeys and producing compelling landing pages for marketing teams.
 Prior to this I worked on mobile content retailing platforms for Vodafone customers in several markets.

 My last role was as a Junior Software Engineer at Alfa Systems which is a leading provider of asset finance software, and it was my first since graduating from Makers Acadmey.
 In this role I delivered bug fixes and product enhancements to their Java siftware platform, putting into practice the skills I have gained in my training.
-I am seeking a new role in which I can build on my knowledge base and continue delivering product solutions.
+I am seeking a new role in which I can build on my experience and continue delivering product solutions.

 ## Projects
 | Title	| Description	| Technologies and frameworks | Duration |